arhimedoffs/gl_test/README.md

 ## TODO

 - [x] open config file with presence check
-  - [ ] if file is present but can not be opened - show corresponding message
 - [x] read config to internal structure
   - [x] create configuration structures types
   - [x] check read data for correctness